uvdesk/community-skeleton/guide-apache2.md

         $ sudo apt-get -y upgrade;

-Create a non root user with a sudo group (Optional)
+Create a non root user with a sudo group (optional)
 -----------------

 4. Run the following commands to <b> create a not-root user (uvdesk) with sudo privileges:</b>